Columbus State University: History

 The university was first called Columbus College when it opened as a junior college in a former hosiery mill in 1958.
 The college was staffed by fifteen faculty and staff and almost three hundred students attended courses in the first year.

 Columbus College relocated to the midtown area in 1963, building a campus defined by modern architecture on what was previously a dairy farm.
 The school was granted four-year status in 1965 with offerings of bachelor's and master's degrees.
 The first four-year class graduated in 1970.

 In 1996, the school was renamed Columbus State University as part of a program to restructure four-year institutions within the state's university system.
 The school now offers undergraduate and graduate programs in more than ninety academic disciplines.
 As of the 2010 academic year, the university enrolled more than 8,200 students.
 In early 2007, the art and theatre departments moved to the university's newly built RiverPark Campus in downtown Columbus.
 The complex was designed to provide students of the fine arts with a tightly-knit living community and larger studios, laboratories, and galleries.
 The Schwob School of Music is housed in the adjacent RiverCenter for the Performing Arts.

-The university's first president, Thomas Y Whitley, served from 1958 to 1979.
+The university's first president, Thomas Whitley, served from 1958 to 1979.
 The T. Y. Whitley Clock Tower on Main Campus is named in his honor.
 Francis J. Brooke then held the position from 1980-1987.
 Frank D. Brown was President of Columbus State University from 1988-2008.
 Prior to holding this office, he was Vice President for Business Affairs.
 In August 2008, Tim Mescon became president, and in 2015 Chris Markwood became president.
 After Markwood retired in 2022, John M. Fuchko assumed the role of interim president.
 During the Summer of 2023, Dr. Stuart Rayfield began her tenure as president, and was inducted on October 20, 2023.